-Eligibility: all Yale Health members of reproductive age subject to the University lifetime limits of Basic Infertility.
+Eligibility All Yale Health members of reproductive age are subject to the University lifetime limits of Basic Infertility.
 Prior authorization by Yale Health is required for all infertility services.

-Coverage includes: consultation, diagnostic imaging, and sperm analysis.

-Exclusions (in addition to the exclusions and limitations above): home ovulation prediction kits.
+Individuals with female anatomy under 35 who have attempted conception for a year or have other indication (e.g., anovulation, occluded fallopian tubes) for fertility services.
+Individuals with female anatomy aged 35 to 39 need to have attempted conception for 6 months.
+There is no time requirement for individuals with female anatomy 40 and older.
+Coverage Includes consultation, diagnostic imaging, and sperm analysis.
+Exclusions (In addition to the exclusions and limitations above) Home ovulation prediction kits.

-Assisted conception
+Assisted Conception

-Eligibility: fertile members with female anatomy, subject to the University lifetime limits of Basic Infertility.
-Limits apply per covered member with female anatomy.
+• Fertile members with female anatomy, subject to the University Eligibility lifetime limits of Basic Infertility.
+Limits apply per covered Liigibiiity member with female anatomy.
 Prior authorization by Yale Health is required for all infertility services.

+Yale неаlтн

-Coverage includes: services related to intrauterine insemination using donor sperm.
-Exclusions (in addition to the exclusions and limitations above): costs for acquisition, processing, testing or storage of donor sperm.
+Coverage Services related to intrauterine insemination using donor sperm.
+Exclusions (In addition to the exclusions and limitations above) Costs for processing and testing of direct donor sperm are not covered by the plan.
+Certain plans may have limited coverage for acquisition and cryopreservation, which may include up to one year of storage.
+Check your Schedule of Benefits.
+Costs for storage beyond one year are not covered by the plan.

-Basic infertility services
+Basic Infertility Services

-Eligibility: infertile members with female anatomy, subject to the University lifetime limits of Basic Infertility.
+Eligibility • Infertile members with female anatomy, subject to the University lifetime limits of Basic Infertility.
 Limits apply per covered member with female anatomy.
 Prior authorization by Yale Health is required for all infertility services.

-Coverage includes but is no limited to:

-- treatment to stimulate/induce ovulation and intrauterine insemination for infertile members with female anatomy; and - infertility-related surgery and other procedures.

-Exclusions (in addition to the exclusions and limitations above):

-- Services for individuals with natural menopause age 40 and older - Any drugs of products eligible for coverage under the Pharmacy benefit - Costs for acquisition, processing, testing or storage of donor sperm. - Reversal of sterilization procedures
+Coverage Treatment to stimulate/induce ovulation and intrauterine insemination for infertile members with female anatomy; and Infertility-related surgery and other procedures.
+Exclusions (In addition to the exclusions and limitations above) Services for individuals with natural menopause age 40 and older.
+Any drugs or products eligible for coverage under the Pharmacy benefit.
+Certain plans may have limited coverage for acquisition and cryopreservation, which may include up to one year of storage.
+Check your Schedule of Benefits.
+Costs for storage beyond one year are not covered by the plan.
+Reversal of sterilization procedures.
+Costs for processing and testing of direct donor sperm are not covered by the plan.

-IVF / Advanced Reproductive Technologies
+IVF / Advanced Reproductive Technologies (ART)